mozilla-releng/scriptworker-scripts/README.rst

 The latter, `releng-prod` withhold two sets of workers.
 The `level-3` workers which are the production ones.
-We use these workers to ship the real, production-ready releases, across our differenct products (Firefox, Thunderbird, Firefox for mobile related suite, etc).
+We use these workers to ship the real, production-ready releases, across our different products (Firefox, Thunderbird, Firefox for mobile related suite, etc).
 In the same environment we also have the `level-1` workers which are used for staging releases.
 They co-exist here so that they are closer to production as possible.